BarnesFoundation/barnes-tms-extract/ARCHITECTURE.md

 ![Architechture](./misc/ARCHITECTURE.png)

-The Collection Spelunker consists of the following layers
+We've implemented each layer outlined in _First Principles_ using the following technologies.

 * source of truth (TMS)
 * export tools (TMS-API microservice)